Utica Avenue station: Station layout

 The station has four tracks and two island platforms, typical for a four-track express station.
+The A stops here at all times, running express during the day and local at night, while the C stops here at all times except nights and is local.
+The next stop to the west (railroad north) is Kingston–Throop Avenues for local trains and Nostrand Avenue for express trains; the next stop to the east (railroad south) is Ralph Avenue for local trains and Broadway Junction for express trains.
 The outer track walls are made of tile and have a maroon trim line with a dark maroon border.
 Small black tile captions reading "UTICA" in white lettering on a black background run below the trim line at regular intervals.
 The station's I-beam columns are painted maroon, alternating ones having the standard black station name plate with white lettering.
 Renovations added looping maroon tile patterns at the mezzanine level, as well as the platform's floor pattern.
 Renovations also added new old-fashioned light fixtures with modern sodium-vapor lamps in them, which are suspended on long rods from the high, vaulted ceilings.

 This station has two fare control areas, one at either end.
 The full-time side at the eastern (railroad south) end has two staircases from each platform going up to a crossover (the western ones go up to a ramp that leads to the main fare control area), where a turnstile bank and two exit-only turnstiles provide access to and from the station.
 Outside fare control, there is a token booth and two street stairs, each going to either western corners of Utica Avenue and Fulton Street.
 The station's other fare control area has two staircases going down to each platform, a crossover, part-time turnstile bank and customer assistance booth, high entry/exit turnstiles that provide full-time access to and from the station, and two staircases going up to either side of Fulton Street between Stuyvesant and Schenectady Avenues.

 Unusually, there are two mezzanine levels; the upper mezzanine level was closed off after a 1995 renovation, and the lower mezzanine level is actually the platform level of the unbuilt Utica Avenue line.

 Between this station and Ralph Avenue, there is a fifth track between the express tracks, which could be used for storage or turning trains, although it is not normally used.
 The storage/layup tracks ends with bumper blocks on both ends, with a switch to the northbound express track on its west end and a switch to the southbound express track on the east end.

-Artwork here was made in 1996 by Jimmy James Green and is called Children's Cathedral.
+The artwork at the Utica Avenue station was made in 1996 by Jimmy James Green and is called Children's Cathedral.
+The work consists of ten mosaic panels that are based on hundreds of drawings from neighborhood children.
+The scenes depict neighborhood residents doing everyday activities.